ScriptGadget/Gather/README.md

 # Gather - (Until we have a new name, fieldguage.com is available)

-Gather is a a simple data gathering app for iOS and Android.
+Gather is a simple data gathering app for iOS and Android.

 ## Introduction